What Are Kidney Stones?

 - gastric bypass surgery

-- inflammatory bowel diseases (which can cause increase calcium absorption)
+- inflammatory bowel diseases that increase calcium

 Recognizing the Symptoms and Signs of a Kidney Stone

 - blood in the urine (red, pink, or brown urine)

 - discolored or foul-smelling urine

 Why Kidney Stones Can

 stones block the flow of urine.
 This is called a urinary obstruction.
 Urinary

 Testing for and Diagnosing Kidney Stones

 of kidney stones requires a complete health history assessment and a physical

 - blood urea nitrogen (BUN) and creatinine to

 - urinalysis to check for crystals, bacteria,

 - examination of passed stones to determine type

-The following tests can rule out obstruction:
+following tests can rule out obstruction:

 - abdominal X-rays